|Union Grove Elem

-Finally, the big day came and the two teams were to face each
+Finally, the big day came and the two teams were to face each other

-to be a soft-spoken, shy fellow that wouldn't harm a flea.
+him to be a soft-spoken, shy fellow that wouldn't harm a flea.

 While I had been practicing jabs, hooks, upper cuts and dodging, he

 totally ignored all rules and boxing logic and came at me like a Tasmanian

 devil - with fists flying in every direction.
 I was totally overwhelmed

 and was thankful when the referee stopped the fight.